DncrJim/disktest/README.md

   [ ] -b flag for run in background
   [ ] -z flag for zfs
 [ ] implement F3 as an additional test to check for fake size reporting drives?

-### Dependencies
-  * smartctl (smartmontools)
-  * badblocks (e2fsprogs)     .only applies to badblocks test
-  * zfs                       .only applies to zfs test
-  * f3                        .only applies to zfs test

-### Other Notes
-designed for sata/sas disks only, ATA info reporting is not enabled must be run as root